Skip to main content

 Though we often think of eating hash browns for breakfast, you can easily add them to dinner, as in this chicken and chiles casserole.
 This is a great way to use any leftover chicken you have on hand, or swap it out with cooked turkey or ham.

-Editor’s note: This article was previously published in 2023 and was updated in February 2025 by ParentMap’s editorial team with additional recipes and resources, new photography and light copyediting.
+Editor’s note: This article was previously published in 2019 and was updated most recently with a fact-check on April 9, 2026 by ParentMap’s editorial team.

 JOIN THE PARENTMAP COMMUNITY